JMDays/Data-Analysis-Projects/README.md

 __Which quarter had the best sales performance?__ Q4 from 2004

-__ Which productlines had the higues value in Sales durign 2005 in each territory?__ The productline "Classic Cars" had the greatest value of Sales in EMEA and USA.
+__Which productlines had the higuest value in Sales durign 2005 in each territory?__ The productline "Classic Cars" had the greatest value of Sales in EMEA and USA.
 IN APAC, it was 'Vintage Cars"